MokaDevLight/Quiz-JavaScript/README.md

 - There is also a timer to answer questions at the right time
 - In one page you can see the best points earned

+## then :

+You can view the project by opening the file .html

 ## Contact

 Created by Moka.